 Fellowship in Living

-Grace Year fellows live together in intentional community in a five-bedroom house.
+Grace Year fellows live together in intentional community in a six-bedroom house.
 Living intentionally means that our personal values, our community values, our study, our praxis, and our spiritual discernment are all important layers of the experience of living at Grace Year.
 Fellows organize chores, go grocery shopping, and cook group meals, but that is only the beginning of their shared purpose in the house.
 The fellows are not simply roommates -- they are co-members in a community.

 Life in the House